MERMAID Fishbelt Data Quality Checks

 cat(project_info)

-Project analyzed: Northern Belize Coastal Complex
+Project: Northern Belize Coastal Complex

 Project ID: d2225edc-0dbb-4c10-8cc7-e7d6dfaf149f